 - Talk about a great movie for families to watch together, we’re always looking for those.
 With an evening full of baking together, followed by a family friendly flick, it’s something we look forward to on the weekends (and during the week if we can fit one in).

 Want to go further and throw a Lion King birthday party too?
 We have some ideas for that as well!

 - Pick up The Lion King movie online.

 - Make this lion claws recipe – okay so it’s like an easy bear claws recipe, but we’re all about lions here right. 😉

 - Have free Lion King coloring pages and crayons available at a station

-- Print out Blank Bingo cards to play a game
+- Print out Blank Bingo cards or animal color by number party games

 - write or draw in the characters into each box

 - Create an obstacle course where they have to crawl through like an animal